 This includes projects that have already received the environmental permits required under federal and state law and begun construction.
-Left unaddressed, the NEPA requirements threaten to delay semiconductor manufacturing projects already under construction and discourage future investments in domestic semiconductor manufacturing, undermining efforts to strengthen our national security and grow our economy.
+Left unaddressed, these requirements threaten to delay semiconductor manufacturing projects already under construction and discourage future investments in domestic semiconductor manufacturing, without meaningfully improving environmental protections.

-The Building Chips in America Act streamlines federal permitting requirements to make sure they can be completed for new, large-scale, and incentive-driven manufacturing processes that are creating high-paying jobs and lowering costs by:
+The Building Chips in America Act streamlines federal permitting requirements to make sure they can be completed for new, large-scale, and incentive-driven manufacturing processes that are creating high-paying jobs and lower costs by:

-- Establishing the Department of Commerce as the lead federal agency to carry out NEPA reviews for any CHIPS Act project deemed to be a major federal action. - Clarifying that certain CHIPS Act projects are not major federal actions and therefore not subject to NEPA review, including those that have or will receive necessary federal and state permits and will begin construction within the next year; expansions of existing sites that do not more than double the size of the site; and projects where the federal assistance does not account for more than 10% of the cost of the facility. - Granting the Secretary of Commerce greater tools to more effectively and efficiently carry out federal reviews, including through partnering with state and local governments on completing environmental reviews.
+- Establishing the Department of Commerce as the lead federal agency to carry out NEPA reviews for any CHIPS Act project deemed to be a major federal action. - Clarifying that certain CHIPS Act projects are not major federal actions and therefore not subject to NEPA review, including those that have already received necessary federal and state permits and begun construction; expansions of existing sites that do not more than double the size of the site; projects that are required to undergo a state-level environmental review, which is at least as stringent as NEPA; and projects where the federal assistance does not account for more than 15% of the cost of the facility. - Granting the Secretary of Commerce greater tools to more effectively and efficiently carry out federal reviews, including through partnering with state and local governments on completing environmental reviews. - Limiting the timeline for court challenges.